Data collection and privacy

 • This dataset contains the details of work-related deaths in Australia, including the deceased’s name and the circumstances of their death.
 Although the Privacy Act does not apply to the information of a deceased person, the dataset could also include the personal information of living third parties.

-• We also publish Preliminary work-related fatalities statistics and a de-identified, aggregate Work-related traumatic injury fatalities report on our website and on our interactive data website.
+• We also publish de-identified, aggregate preliminary and finalised data on our interactive data website

 • This is an aggregate dataset relating to WHS compliance and enforcement, compensation, disputes, enforcement of workplace decisions and undertakings.

-• We do not share the data in this dataset with any other entity, but we do publish de-identified, aggregate data in the Comparative performance monitoring report on our website.
+• We do not share the data in this dataset with any other entity, but we do publish de‑identified, aggregate data in the Jurisdictional comparison dashboard on our website.

 National Return to Work Survey